houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 ## 5. Basic Arithmetic Operations As JS Functions.

-In JavaScript, we may now define addition and multiplication as follows.
+In JavaScript, we may now define addition and multiplication as follows:

 ```
 const add = N => M => F => V => N(F)(M(F)(V));